 Day 3: CH’AQICOCHA – PHUYUPATAMARCA – WIÑAY WAYNA

 The extensive Inca site of Phuyupatamarca, is located a few minutes’ walk from the third pass.
-After visiting this site, we continue walking down 3,000 stairs through the cloud forest to the impressive agricultural Incan site of Intipata.
+After exploring this site, we continue walking down 3,000 stairs through the cloud forest to the impressive agricultural Incan site of Intipata.
 As you descend from the mountains, you will feel the temperature rise.
 You are approaching not only Machu Picchu, but also the beginning of the Amazon jungle!
 Next, we continue until we arrive at our third campsite Wiñay Wayna (2,680m/8,792ft).
 On this day you only walk for about 4 to 5 hours.
 We arrive at camp by lunchtime!
-Temperatures during the night are around 12º C.
+Temperatures during the night are around 12º C or 53°F.

 - Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner